Vladimir Lenin: Within the Soviet Union

 After Stalin's death, Nikita Khrushchev became leader of the Soviet Union and began a process of de-Stalinisation, citing Lenin's writings, including those on Stalin, to legitimise this process.
 When Mikhail Gorbachev took power in 1985 and introduced the policies of glasnost and perestroika, he too cited these actions as a return to Lenin's principles.
-In late 1991, amid the dissolution of the Soviet Union, Russian President Boris Yeltsin ordered the Lenin archive be removed from Communist Party control and placed under the control of a state organ, the Russian Centre for the Preservation and Study of Documents of Recent History, at which it was revealed that over 6,000 of Lenin's writings had gone unpublished.
-These were declassified and made available for scholarly study.
+In late 1991, amid the dissolution of the Soviet Union, Russian president Boris Yeltsin ordered the Lenin archive be placed under the control of a state organ, the Russian Centre for the Preservation and Study of Documents of Recent History, at which it was revealed that over 6,000 of Lenin's writings had gone unpublished.
+These were made available for scholarly study.
 Since 1991, there has been some discussion about moving Lenin's body from the mausoleum to the Kremlin Wall Necropolis.
-President Boris Yeltsin, with the support of the Russian Orthodox Church, intended to close the mausoleum and bury Lenin next to his mother, Maria Alexandrovna Ulyanova, at the Volkov Cemetery in Saint Petersburg.
-His successor, Vladimir Putin, opposed this, stating that a reburial of Lenin would imply that generations of citizens had observed false values during Soviet rule.
+President Boris Yeltsin intended to close the mausoleum and bury Lenin next to his mother at the Volkov Cemetery in Saint Petersburg.
+His successor, Vladimir Putin, opposed this.

-In Russia in 2012, a proposal from a deputy belonging to the Liberal Democratic Party of Russia, with the support of some members of the governing United Russia party, proposed the removal of Lenin monuments in Russia.
-The proposal was strongly opposed by the Communist Party of the Russian Federation and was never considered.
 Russia retained the vast majority of the 7,000 Lenin statues extant in 1991; as of 2022, there were approximately 6,000 monuments to Lenin in Russia.

-In Ukraine, during the 2013–2014 Euromaidan protests, Lenin statues were damaged or destroyed by protesters, and in April 2015 the Ukrainian government ordered that all others be dismantled to comply with decommunisation laws.
-During the Russia's full-scale invasion of Ukraine in 2022, many Lenin statues which had been taken down by Ukrainian activists in the preceding years, were re-erected by Russian occupiers in Russian-occupied areas.
-Beginning in 1998, the independent agency Levada has perennially conducted polls measuring the perception of Lenin's legacy among Russians: in 2017, 56% of respondents believed Lenin played a positive role in the country's history, while 22% believed he had played a negative role; in 2024, the former figure had increased to an all-time high of 67%.
+In Ukraine, during the 2013–2014 Euromaidan protests, Lenin statues were damaged or destroyed by protesters, and in 2015 the Ukrainian government ordered that all others be dismantled to comply with decommunisation laws.
+During the Russia's full-scale invasion of Ukraine in 2022, many were re-erected by Russian occupiers in Russian-occupied areas.
+Beginning in 1998, the independent agency Levada has perennially conducted polls measuring the perception of Lenin's legacy among Russians: in 2024, 67% of respondents believed Lenin played a positive role in the country's history.